DonghaoWu/MERN-Template-V2/README-FOLDER/Error-handling(Part4).md

     // if the error is not from catch, it only has two property, one is message, one is statusCode let error = {};

     error.message = err.message; //necessary?
-Yes, when the error is from errorResponse. error.statusCode = err.statusCode;
+Yes, when the error is from errorResponse（第一类）.
+    error.statusCode = err.statusCode;

     // Mongoose Bad ObjectId